 Q-CTRL Open Controls is an open-source Python package that makes it easy to create and deploy established error-robust quantum control protocols from the open literature.

 Intel Quantum Simulator

-The Intel® Quantum Simulator, formerly known as qHiPSTER, is an open source single node or distributed high-performance implementation of a quantum simulator that can simulate general single-qubit gates and two-qubit controlled gates.
+The Intel® Quantum Simulator, formerly known as qHiPSTER, is an open-source single node or distributed high-performance implementation of a quantum simulator that can simulate general single-qubit gates and two-qubit controlled gates.

 Mitiq is an open-source toolkit for implementing error mitigation techniques on most current intermediate-scale quantum computers.
-It is developed by Unitary Fund with help from the broad quantum software community.
+It is developed by the Unitary Fund with help from the broad quantum software community.

 It is an optimizing quantum compiler and research vehicle that combines ideas from several projects at the Lawrence Berkeley National Laboratory into an easily accessible and quickly extensible software suite.

 QCircuits is a quantum circuit simulation Python library designed to be easy for students to learn to use.
 It simulates the operation of small-scale quantum computers, based on the quantum circuit model.